webpack/webpack.js.org/src/content/configuration/optimization.md

 `boolean`

 Tells webpack to determine and flag chunks which are subsets of other chunks in a way that subsets don’t have to be loaded when the bigger chunk has been already loaded.
-By default `optimization.flagIncludedChunks` is enabled in `production` [mode](/configuration/mode/) and disabled elsewise.
+By default `optimization.flagIncludedChunks` is enabled in `production` [mode](/configuration/mode/) and deactivated elsewise.

 __webpack.config.js__